The Ministry of Education in Bhutan designated April as ‘Positive Parenting Month’

 Because children are groomed

-under tensed emotional climate, they are said to be low self-esteem resentful,
+under a tense emotional climate, they are said to be low self-esteem resentful,

 frustrated, and pressurized, fear and socially withdrawn.